pk6x/pk6x_win32_emacs_devenv/Readme.txt

 	|
 	|__> shell.bat

-You can definitely name the misc folder to other name too, the only thing to be aware of is to make the corresponding changes as well wherever you see "misc" mentioned to your new naming.

-shell.bat file job is first to run "vcvarsall.bat" (x64 in this setup, but you can choose x86 for 32-bit applications) so the local cmd shell you are running will have MSVC compiler up and running.
+shell.bat file job is first to run "vcvarsall.bat" MSVC build (x64 in this setup, but you can choose x86 for 32-bit cpu architecture) so the local cmd shell you are running will have MSVC compiler up and running.
 Other cmd shells will not have that if you try to.
 Second job is to set a new value in the path variable to where this shell.bat is located. (set path=W:\project_dir\misc;%path%

-Then, paste a copy of Command Prompt on Desktop (you can rename this copy to whatever your like, here I named to "w32_emacs_dev")
+3- Then, paste a copy of Command Prompt on Desktop (you can rename this copy to whatever your like, here I named to "win32_emacs_devenv").

+By doing so, after windows has booted I can now run this cmd shell and everything sill be setup for me and I run Emacs from this shell only.

 -Windows
 	|
 	|__> Desktop
 		|
-		|__> Command Prompt shortcut (w32_emacs_dev)
+		|__> Command Prompt shortcut (win32_emacs_devenv)

 Now go to Properties and set the both values of "Target" and "Start in" as shown in the picture.